Shirshakhtml/Osint-tool/README.md

 </div>

-<h3 align="center">An Osint-based Information Gathering and Recon tool made in Bash for Automation by using multiple tools.</h3>
+<h3 align="center">An Osint-based Information Gathering and Recon tool made in Bash for Automation.</h3>

 ## Requirements